 Ask anyone suffering from hypothyroidism about brain fog!

-Dosage for a healthy adult is 25 – 50 mg per day.
+Dosage for a healthy adult is up to 1 mg per day.
 Supplemented with selenium.
-Brazil nuts are a great source of natural iodine.
-One Brazil nut can give you your daily dose.
+Brazil nuts are a great source of natural selenium.
+Two Brazil nuts can give you your daily dose.

 Kava (piper methysticum) is native to the South Pacific.
 Pacific Islanders traditionally use the plant for its sedative effects.